History of slavery in Texas: Early slavery

-The first non-Native slave in Texas was Estevanico, a Moor from North Africa who had been captured and enslaved by the Spanish when he was a child.
+The first known non-Native slave in Texas was Estevanico, a Moor from North Africa who had been captured and enslaved by the Spanish when he was a child.
 Estevanico accompanied his enslaver Captain Andrés Dorantes de Carranza on the Narváez expedition, which landed at present-day Tampa.
 Trying to get around the Gulf Coast, they built five barges, but in November 1528 these went aground off the coast of Texas.
 Estevanico, Dorantes, and Alonso Castillo Maldonado, the only survivors, spent several months living on a barrier island (now believed to be Galveston Island) before making their way in April 1529 to the mainland.
 American Indians captured and enslaved the party, putting them to work as laborers.
 They survived with the help of Castillo's faith healing among the Indians.
 Later they were joined by Álvar Núñez Cabeza de Vaca.
 Five years later, in September 1534, they escaped to the interior.
 Although Estevanico was still enslaved, after these events the Spaniards treated him more as an equal.
 Later he was given leadership of a Spanish expedition.
 His account, along with those of the others, led to more extensive Spanish exploration of the new territory.